Zigfib/backgammon-tournament-management/README.md

    - Decide on the score entry mode based on trust level and supervision

 2. **During Tournament**:
+   - Use the integrated Dashboard for efficient round-robin management
    - Regularly export tournament data as backup
+   - Encourage players to use the player filter to find their matches quickly
-   - Monitor the Statistics tab to track progress
+   - Monitor completion progress in the dashboard header
-   - Use the Standings tab to announce current positions

 3. **After Tournament**:
    - Export final results as JSON for records